Nidhi786321/Nidhi786321/README.md

   <h2 style="color:blue;">  Achievements / Certifications

 - Qualified  IIT JAM exam with rank - 484 for admission to MSc Mathematics at IIT Hyderabad (2024–2026)
-- Completed Machine Learning course with hands-on project work (Python & scikit-learn)
+- Completed Machine Learning course with hands-on project work (Python  )
 - Secured top ranks in undergraduate mathematics courses
 -  Find Young Scientist certificate  during school years
 - Active contributor to academic and technical discussions on GitHub and Overleaf
 - Certificate of  course complication of Machine Learning  by Launch  Global.